aleshaleksey/fansys23/abilities.md

 **Original state**: Counterstrike is triggered only by attacks against yourself.

-#### Swift Counterstrike (Natural)

-**Description**: Your counterstrike is so quick that your attack hits before the attacker's.
-So if your counterstrike makes the attacker incapable of landing the attack, its target takes no damage.

-**Prerequisite**: 10 SP dice + "Counterstrike".

-**Original state**: A reaction resolves after the action that provoked it.

 #### Multi-attack (I-III)

 **Description**: Make more than one attack with a melee or ranged weapon, or carry out more than one manoeuvre in a "main action".
 For each extra attack the ability must be taken again.
 It can be taken 3 times.